ibm-cloud-docs/hs-crypto/unwrap-keys.md

     | --- | --- |
     | `infile` | The name of the file where your base64 encoded key material string resides. |
     | `outfile` | The name of the file where your decoded key material is outputted after the command is run. |
-    {: caption="Table 2.
-Describes the variables needed to decode your key material" caption-side="bottom"}
+    {: caption="Describes the variables needed to decode your key material" caption-side="bottom"}

     If you want to output the decoded material in the command line directly rather than a file, run command `openssl enc -base64 -d <<< '<key_material_string>'`, where key_material_string is the returned plain text from your unwrap request.